RepairKnowledge

 "My nose keeps getting wider no matter what I do.
 I tried dissolving the filler twice, but the broadening came back."
 At FILLER REVISION, nose filler migration is the single most common complication we treat.
 Many patients arrive after multiple dissolution attempts that provided only temporary improvement, or after being told the widening is permanent.
 Filler migration in the nose is one of the most common reasons patients seek filler revision, and in our clinical experience, the majority of patients have accumulated far more filler than they realize from repeated touch-up sessions over the years.

-How Does Nose Filler Migration Happen?
+How Does Nose Filler Migration (Filler Migration) Happen?

 The Anatomy Problem